aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/verifying-dynamo.md

 sidebar_position: 35
 ---

-Now, with the `carts` Service Account associated with the authorized IAM Role, the `carts` Pod has permission to access the DynamoDB table.
+Now, with the `carts` Service Account associated with the authorized IAM role, the `carts` Pod has permission to access the DynamoDB table.
 Access the web store again and navigate to the shopping cart.

 ```bash
 $ kubectl -n ui get service ui-nlb -o jsonpath='{.status.loadBalancer.ingress[*].hostname}{"\n"}'